-The High Court has continued the interim injunction banning 'street racing', also known as 'car cruising', in the Black Country.
+The interim injunction banning 'street racing', also known as 'car cruising', in the Black Country has been extended by the High Court, with minor alterations, at a hearing on Friday (19 May, 2023).

 The interim injunction prohibits people from participating, as a driver, a rider or a passenger, in a gathering of two or more people at which some of those present engage in motor racing or motor stunts or other dangerous or obstructive driving.